CutbackTG/BattleRoster/README.md

 <img src= static/images/readme_images/battleroster_erd.png  alt ="ERD for the battleroster project" width= 800>

+The Entity Relationship Diagram (ERD) outlines the central database structure for the BattleRoster project and the relationships that exist between users, characters, and parties.

+There are two main types of users — Players and Dungeon Masters (DMs) — both of which are based on Django's built-in user model.

+User (Player) records represent ordinary players that can create and maintain multiple Characters.
+Each Character will include characteristics such as name, level, race, class type, health, mana, and equipment, and can be associated back to its owner (the player) through a Foreign Key (player_id).

+User (Dungeon Master) records represent users responsible for creating game sessions and for the Parties.
+Each Party will have its own unique ID, a Foreign Key (dungeon_master_id) that associates it with the DM that created it, and set up with a Many-To-Many relationship to multiple Characters (their members).
+This arrangement will allow one DM to run several parties, and each party to have several player characters.

+Extra local versions of users and characters are also created — User (local) and Character (local).
+These represent offline or stand-alone character sheets that can exist without an account as an online registered user.
+The local entities will use the same structure as those that are created online, but link only to the owner instead of an authenticated user, using the owner_id Foreign Key.

 ## BattleRoster Test Documentation

 | Issue / Feature | Test | Result / Fix |